rgongw0414/2021-Fall-NCTU-IC-Design-Lab/STA/README.md

       * $T_{launch}$: The clock offset b/w the main clock (CLKM) & the launch register (UFF0)
       * $T_{capture}$: The clock offset b/w CLKM & UFF1
     * $t_{hold}$: The minimum time period that must be stable **after** the capture clock edge.
-      * For the capture register to read the data launched from **LAST CLOCK** correctly, which is defined by the adopted cell-library (vendor)
+      * For the capture register to read the data launched from the **LAST CLOCK** correctly, which is defined by the adopted cell-library (vendor)
       * Setup violation may cause metastability or incorrect data being latched
   * $Slack = Data\ Arrive\ Time - Data\ Required\ Time$
 * Hold-check concerns the previous data is overwritten by the new data that comes too early at the **CURRENT CLOCK**